SCHOOLS WE SERVE

 I really think that it was great for you to come to our school and make us learn more about other places.
 I think you should go to all schools and teach them about how we are all alike.

 Connecting Cultures Mobile Museum reaches communities throughout the Los Angeles area, and is committed to enriching the educational experience of as many students as possible.
 CCMM primarily brings its Mobile Museum to middle school students at Title 1-funded, low-income schools, but has brought its program to high schools, elementary schools, and private schools when possible.

-- November 1-8: Robert F. Kennedy Community Schools
+- October 28-November 7: Robert F. Kennedy Community Schools

 - Ambassador School of Global Leadership

 - Los Angeles High School of the Arts